 I have happily written, designed, and done the layout for professionally published books on my aged Apples.
 In the days when I could change the battery in my own machine.
 That was really the only maintenance apples required.

 And yes, I have an iPad and I hate it.
 Doesn’t act like an Apple.
 And yes, I have finally gotten an iPhone, and I still can’t get my email to work on it.
 It’s as hateful as the iPad.

-The problem is that Apples are becoming so complex I cannot even change my own computer battery any more, much less find the files in the system folder to delete annoying reminder messages.
+The problem is that Apple anything is becoming so complex I cannot even change my own computer battery any more, much less find the files in the system folder to delete annoying reminder messages.
 And the operating systems are becoming increasingly intolerant of older Apples.
 It’s a shame.
-I’m still using my Apple Laserwriter Select 360, although I have to connect it to my network with Appletalk via a converter.
+I used my Apple Laserwriter Select 360 until I could no longer get the ink cartridges refilled, although I had to connect it to my network with Appletalk via a converter.

 My first laptop would still recognize my Apple half-melon.
 My second one will not.
 The operating system is too new.
 In fact, I actually updated the operating system on my first laptop, only to find that the update nixed out recognition of my Apple half-melon.
 So I had to reinstall the original operating system.

 I don’t like frequent updates.
 I like things to work like they always have, and updates to software almost always do not.